Kailyn Lowry: ‘Baby Daddy No. 3 Is Described In My New Book!’ Is it Chris Lopez?

 — Nicole (@nicoledayman) March 24, 2017

-But where does the Kailyn Lowry baby daddy mystery stand in all these?
-The deal-breaker is her statement cited by Real Mr. Housewife.
+But where does the Kailyn Lowry father-number-three mystery stand in all this?
+The deal-breaker is her statement, cited by Real Mr. Housewife.

 “I will be telling my story of how I ended up pregnant and about my baby’s father, but, no, I will not be revealing his name.”

-Apparently, Kailyn plans to write a “novel” which means that her third book would not be 100 percent true although she confirmed that “it’s based on a true story.”
+Apparently, Kailyn plans to write a fiction novel, which means that her third book would not be 100 percent true although she confirmed that “it’s based on a true story.”

-While the book cannot be practically deemed as the official documentation of the Kailyn Lowry baby daddy saga, it is something that talks about “the baby and heartbreak,” whatever that means.
+While the book cannot be deemed as the official documentation of the Kailyn Lowry mystery father saga, it is something that talks about “the baby and heartbreak,” whatever that means.

-Previously, Kailyn’s publicist described her third baby daddy as “a friend” she was “briefly dating.”
+Previously, Kailyn’s publicist described her third father as “a friend” she was “briefly dating.”
 Hollywood Gossip explained that while there remains very little confirmation on this, they are positive that Chris Lopez is the father of her third child by process of elimination.

 After naming men who are considered a suspect including Jo Rivera, Javi Marroquin, Tyler Hill, and J.C.
-Cueva, the outlet came to the conclusion that the best bet for the Kailyn Lowry baby daddy mystery is Chris Lopez.
+Cueva, the outlet came to the conclusion that the best bet for the Kailyn Lowry mystery is Chris Lopez.

-The outlet noted some cryptic signs about Kailyn and Chris’s involvement in each other’s lives including Lopez’s Tweet that only the Teen Mom 2 seem to have understood.
+The outlet noted some cryptic signs about Kailyn and Chris’s involvement in each other’s lives including Lopez’s tweet that only the Teen Mom 2 star seems to have understood.

 “To my miracle child, I’m so sorry.”

-Still, all people can do now is speculate as Kailyn Lowry—while not exactly remains mum about the matter—continues to keep the identity of the father of her third child as secret as she can.
+Still, all people can do now is speculate as Kailyn Lowry — while not exactly mum about the matter — continues to keep the identity of the father of her third child as secret as she can.

 Kailyn Lowry stars in Teen Mom 2 with Leah Messer, Chelsea Houska, and Jenelle Evans.
-She is due to give birth to her third baby in July 2017 where she is expected to reveal who her third baby daddy is, one way or another.
+She is due to give birth to her third baby in July, 2017, where she is expected to reveal who the father is, one way or another.

 What did you think of this article?
-Share with us your thoughts via the comments section below and stay tuned for more updates on the Kailyn Lowry baby daddy mystery.
+Share with us your thoughts via the comments section below and stay tuned for more updates on the Kailyn Lowry mystery.

 [Featured Image by Frazer Harrison/Getty Images]